 Pozole is one of Mexico’s oldest soups or stews, said to date back to Aztec times.
 There are now a ton of different versions but old-school pozole rojo has a smoky red stock spiced with pureed chile peppers, slow cooked with pork and hominy (whole white corn kernels that have been acidified to soften and plump up the kernels).

-It is essentially an earthy, aromatic pork and hominy stew that is slow cooked in very large batches.
+It is essentially an earthy, aromatic pork and hominy stew that is slow cooked in large batches.
 It’s simple, so the ingredients are quite important.

 Is Pozole Low Carb?